Super Pastel Ball Python

 - As a designer morph, the super pastel cannot occur naturally in the wild.
 Two pastel ball pythons must be bred together to create super pastel offspring.

-- The super pastel was one of the very first designer morphs to enter the exotic pet trade all the way back in 1999!
+- The super pastel was one of the very first designer morphs to enter the exotic pet trade back in 1999!

 - The super pastel ball python’s head color and patterning are typically extremely faded compared to the rest of its body.